EMS-TU-Ilmenau/SpiderRobot/README.md

 Niklas Beuster -- niklas.beuster@tu-ilmenau.de

 ## Description
-This project provides a system to build the presentation of a cable suspended robot with arbitrary cables.
+This project provides a system to control a cable suspended robot with arbitrary number of cables.
 It cares about the calculation of the cable lengths and rotation speeds for each winch when moving the platform to a new target position.
-The motors need a serial interface to send them rotation rate and rotation position at minimum.
+The motors are interfaced by a serial connection.

 <img src="Showcase.png" alt="Spider robot example" width=400px/>